 The minor provides students with an opportunity to acquire knowledge, research ability, critical thinking skills, and effective written, oral communication skills necessary to live and work successfully in multicultural settings.

-Upon the completion of the “Minor in Ethnic Studies” students are expected to be able to:
+Upon the completion of the “Minor in Diversity” students are expected to be able to:

 - Understand how racial and ethnic identities are constructed and/or contested over times, cultures and nations/regions;